hoodmane/resolution/README.md

 # Input format

-Input is as a json file.
+Input is a json file.
+The simplest possible file that will run is `{prime: 2}` which will resolve the sphere at 2.
 Fields:

 - `prime`: An integer, the prime that you are working at.
 This field is mandatory, if it is missing resolution will quit with an error.